SrTobi/futures-scopes/README.md

 # futures-scopes

-An extension to [futures-rs](https://github.com/rust-lang/futures-rs) that offers scopes.
+An extension to [futures-rs](https://github.com/rust-lang/futures-rs) that offers Scopes.
 Scopes can be used to spawn non-static futures that can reference variables on the stack that where created before the scope was created.
 The scope will relay these futures onto one of multiple underlying spawns.